slobberbone/docker-openvpn-proxy/README.md

 # docker-openvpn-proxy
+Docker OpenVPN Client and Squid Proxy Server

+## Additional - Output traffic only throw VPN connection

-Docker OpenVPN Client and Squid Proxy Server Additional : Add an environment variable named "OPENVPN_SERVER_ADDRESS=nt.vpnserver.com" to set the dns name or ip of the vpn server.
+Add an environment variable named "OPENVPN_SERVER_ADDRESS=nt.vpnserver.com" to set the dns name or ip of the vpn server.
 Once done, all output traffic will be blocked if vpn interface or connection down.

 A script /root/check_public_ip.sh allow you to check your public ip address.
 Open two console, on to run the script (loop) and another to kill vpn connection :